 DSCT CIRCLE is a blueprint for the off-grid, eco-sustainable communities we hope to eventually set up, which amongst other things, will be spiritual and diplomatic missions.

-DSCT aims to create a centre on DSCT lands which will welcome interested people to stay at the centre as visitors, in order for them to immerse themselves in various experiences and activities offered by the centre, including living in a sustainable way, teaching and learning skills, crafts and experiences related to this, exploring their creativity and talents, trading goods and services using alternative methods outside of the current monetary system, and adding to the richness of personalities, experiences and skills at the centre.
+DSCT aims to create a centre on DSCT lands which will welcome interested people to stay at the centre as visitors, in order for them to immerse themselves in various experiences, activities and life skills offered by the centre, including living in a sustainable way, teaching and learning skills, crafts and experiences related to this, exploring their creativity and talents, trading goods and services using alternative methods outside of the current monetary system, and adding to the richness of personalities, experiences and skills at the centre.

 Core Guiding Principles of DSCT CIRCLE

-In addition to the values and principles of UCT Treaty, DSCT CIRCLE will be implemented and run according to these core guiding principles:
+In addition to the principles of Natural Law, DSCT CIRCLE will be implemented and run according to these core guiding principles:

 ~ Striving to treat all living beings, including people, animals and plants, with kindness, compassion, respect and fairness.

 ~ Aiming to provide a peaceful, productive, creative and supportive environment where people, animals and plants feel welcomed, happy, inspired and loved.

 ~ Trading and paying for goods and services in alternative ways to the current profit-oriented and debt-based monetary system.
 Alternatives to be considered and used, where practical, include cryptocurrency, sweat equity and payments in kind (exchanging and/or bartering).